How to do Product Validation? Check if your product idea makes sense

 What will you have by the end of this process?

-If everything goes well, you should have a more detailed and clear vision of your solution that you can later use as a reference for building an MVP.
+If everything goes well, the end product of this process should be a more detailed and clear vision of your solution that you can later use as a reference for building an MVP.
 All of the information that you have learned throughout this process will be useful for structuring your product and developing it.
 One of the things that will come out of this process is the Information Architecture which will keep developing alongside your product.
 Apart from that, you will be able to establish your UVP and your Product Vision Statement, which will be useful for your strategic planning.

 UVP